iExecBlockchainComputing/iexec-sdk/README.md

 iExec allows Ethereum developers to create applications that can be executed off-chain.
-This packages bring all the tools to develop, deploy and execute Dapps on Ethereum and iexec.
+This packages bring all the tools to develop, deploy and execute Dapps on Ethereum and iExec.
 Using these tools, you will be able to deploy any legacy applications in the iexec infrastructure and execute them through calls to Ethereum smart contracts.